OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 ## Building your Node.js application
 Node.js is a scripting language, which means it doesn't need to be compiled like a .NET or Java.
-However, there are some advantages to using a build server, such has:
+However, there are some advantages to using a build server, such as:

 - Installing dependencies at build time, so they're not stored in source control.
 - Using a build server integration/plugin for Octopus Deploy: